 What's the difference between cross country and track and field?

 TRACK & FIELD is our spring program that includes sprints, distance, relays, throwing events, and jumping events.
-The competition team does additional events and hurdles and high jump for athletes older than 11.
+The competition team does additional events like hurdles, shot put, and high jump.

 How does the competition team work?